 c.
 Each Trustee shall: be a member of a club in the region from which elected, have been a member of a club within the District for at least five (5) years; and have served as a Lieutenant Governor of a division in the District.

 d.
-The Governor and Governor-elect shall have and maintain a clear criminal history background check conducted and verified by Kiwanis International and shall have served as Lieutenant Governor of some district of Kiwanis International.
+The Governor and Governor-elect shall have and maintain a clear criminal history background check conducted and verified by Kiwanis International Effective October 1, 2022, the Governor or Governor-elect shall have served as a member of the Board of Trustees of the California-Nevada-Hawaii District of Kiwanis International for at least two years or have served as a Trustee prior to 2008.

 e.
 The Treasurer must have financial or management qualifications as defined by District Policies.